mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 Before you deploy your agent, you should test it to ensure that it is working as intended.
-The easiest way to test your agent in your development environment is to use the ADK web UI with the following commands.
+The easiest way to test your agent in your development environment is to use the ADK API server.

 === "Python"